aarchmon/InvestBot/README.md

 # References

-_All definitions contained within the Dictionary feature of InvestBot originate from [Investopedia](www.investopedia.com) and I do not claim original knowledge nor scholarship.
+_All definitions contained within the Dictionary feature of InvestBot originate from [Investopedia](www.investopedia.com) and I do not claim original knowledge nor scholarship_.